JBRadio/Chrome-Extension-for-Jisho.org/README.md

 ## Known Extension Behaviors and Issues
  - "Draw" feature in popover window does not work if window size was recently changed.
 Usually when the window starts as "Narrow" and then is changed to "Wide."
 This doesn't appear to be a problem if the window size starts as "Wide."
 As a workaround, please close the extension window and open it again (window size is saved as a preference) to use "Draw."
 The "radical" search feature appears to work fine in either starting window size.
- - Clicking on external links (leads outside of Jisho.org) can be opened in the iframe.
-Functionality has been optimized for pages within the Jisho.org domain.
-Although the iframe will load the external pages, it is suggested to not click on these links in the extension for now.
-Please click the link and use it in one of the tabs in the main browser window.
-You can still navigate back to the Jisho.org pages by using the navigation links at the bottom (Back, Adv Search).
-Submitted forum discussion for webmaster to make all external links open in a new tab which aren't opened in an iframe: http://jisho.org/forum/56fc6ae0d5dda719140002d0-please-consider-updating-links-that-lead-outside-jisho-dot-org-to-open-in-a-new-tab

 ## Considered fixed